Metadrop/ddev-aljibe/README.md

 To transform a legacy project to Ddev Aljibe, the following steps must be followed, always taking into account the particularities of each project:

-1. Clone the project without install it and remove all docker related files
+1. Clone the project without installing it and remove all docker related files
 1. Run basic ddev-config:

     ```sh